Mobile App Financial Model

 - Other Fixed Costs: All OPEX goes here.
 Rent, utility bills, travel expenses, hosting etc.

-Startup Costs are the expenses which are made prior to going live date of your model.
+Startup Costs are the expenses that are prior to the going live date of your model.

 - These costs will be recorded at 1 month prior to the Start Date in Output Report.